s-now25/bpsr-skyward-guide/README.md

 - Strength
 - Elite Damage
-- Attack Speed
-    - Higher priority if your attack speed is lower than 20%
 - Agility
     - Gives flat physical attack, agility and physical damage increase.
 Agility also increase haste for this class.
+- Attack Speed
+    - Higher priority if your attack speed is lower than 20%

 Not recommended:

 - Crit
     - Crit mod gives you hp and Lv6 gives 12% crit damage, assuming you have Muku Chief Lv3 (19% crit dmg) and a 45% crit rate, then the actual increase of this mod would only be `((150 + 19 + 12) / (150 + 19) - 1) * 45% = 3.2%` a 3.2% increase.
 If your crit rate is lower or Muku Chief level is higher then the increase would be even lower.

-Although this is sorted by priority, if you get can 3 level 6s low priority ones it's still better than getting level 5s high priority ones.
-Try to go for 666 or 665.
+Although this is sorted by priority, if you get can 3 level 6s lower priority ones it's still better than getting level 5s high priority ones.
+Focus on getting 2 level 6 first, then follow the priority list if you can afford to choose, last try to go for 666 or 665 as an end goal.

 ## Updates